raphaelrobert/mimi-delivery-service/draft-robert-mimi-delivery-service.md

 group that facilitates end-to-end encryption and authentication between group members.

-The main purpose of the MIMI DS protocol thus has to ensure that guest clients can participate in the group.
+The main purpose of the MIMI DS protocol thus is to ensure that guest clients can participate in the group.
 With MLS as the underlying protocol, this means that the MIMI DS protocol is primiarliy concerned with the fan-out of MLS messages (both from and to guest clients), as well the assistance of guest clients in joining MLS groups.

-The MIMI DS protocol requires clients to send MLS messages as MLSPublicMessages (with the exception of Messages with content type `application` of course).
-This allows the owning DS to track the MLS group state in the same way as a client would, enabling it to keep an up-to-date and fully authenticated roster of members, as well as provide the full MLS group state to joining group members, even for those joining via external commit.
+The MIMI DS protocol requires clients to send MLS messages as PublicMessages (with the exception of messages with content type `application`).
+This allows the owning DS to track the MLS group state in the same way as a client would, enabling it to keep an up-to-date and fully authenticated list of members, as well as provide the full MLS group state to joining group members, even for those joining via external commit.
+In addition, the DS can verify messages and enforce access control policies on group operations.

 ## Client to server and server to server protocol {#c2s}

+MLS being a protocol for end-to-end encryption, a subset of MIMI DS protocol messages have to originate from the clients rather than the interoperating delivery services.

-With MLS messages at its core, the MIMI DS protocol consists of two parts: A client-to-server part that allows guest clients to interact with the owning DS of one of their groups and a server-to-server protocol that allows an owning DS to fan out messages to guest DSs, which can subsequently store and forward messages to their respective clients.
+The MIMI DS protocol consists of two parts: A client-to-server part that allows guest clients to interact with the owning DS of one of their groups and a server-to-server protocol that allows an owning DS to fan out messages to guest DSs, which can subsequently store and forward messages to their respective clients.

-The client-to-server part of the protocol can optionally be proxied via the DS of the sending guest client and the transport protocol that the MIMI DS protocol runs on can be used to facilitate additional functionality relevant to server-to-server communication.
+Note that the client-to-server part of the protocol can optionally be proxied via the guest DS of the sending client.

 ## Transport for the MIMI DS protocol